Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations: Introduction

+Another complementary direction for time evolution of MPS is using global time evolution Matrix Product Operators (MPOs) constructed directly from the Hamiltonian.
+The $W^I$ and $W^{II}$ methods \cite{Wtwo_stepper} provide such a construction that naturally accommodates long-range Hamiltonians without gate swaps or Trotter restructuring.
+These MPO-based steppers are widely used and are particularly advantageous for Hamiltonians beyond nearest-neighbor form.
+We emphasize that rTEBD modifies the truncation step rather than the time-stepping scheme itself.
+The Pauli-basis reweighting is therefore distinct from the choice of time stepper: the same reweighting strategy could in principle be combined with MPO-based steppers such as $W^{II}$ \cite{Wtwo_stepper}, by replacing the standard time-evolution MPO with its reweighted super-operator analogue.
+A systematic comparison and integration of the reweighting scheme with these approaches is an interesting direction that we leave to future work.

 We outline our paper in the following way.
 In section \ref{sec:review}, we review the MPS, MPDO, and the TEBD algorithms.
 In section \ref{sec:rewt}, we introduce the new rTEBD algorithm for bosonic and fermionic systems.
-In section \ref{sec:benchmark}, we benchmark rTEBD against TEBD of MPS and MPDO for a free fermion system (for which exact solutions are known but which are no harder than interacting systems for these algorithms). rTEBD performs significantly better than MPDO-TEBD and slightly better than MPS-TEBD.
+In section \ref{sec:benchmark}, we benchmark rTEBD against TEBD of MPS and MPDO for a free fermion system (for which exact solutions are known but which are no harder than interacting systems for these algorithms). rTEBD performs significantly better than MPDO-TEBD and sometimes slightly better than MPS-TEBD.
+We conclude in Section.~\ref{sec:conc}.